jimbaxley/c2cnocevents/CONTRIBUTING.md

-# Contributing to C2C+NoC Events App
+# Contributing to Team Up NC Events App

-Thank you for your interest in contributing to the C2C+NoC Events App!
+Thank you for your interest in contributing to the Team Up NC Events App!
 We welcome contributions from the community.

 ## 🚀 Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/C2CNoCEvents.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/TeamUpNC.git`
 3. Create a new branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Test your changes thoroughly